Skip to main content

 multiple resource-aware prefix-SIDs may be associated with the same

-distinguisher needs to be introduced to distinguish different
+additional control plane distinguisher needs to be introduced to

 A group of resource-aware Adj-SID and resource-aware Prefix-SIDs can

-be used to construct the SID lists, which are used to steer the
+be used to construct the SID lists of an SR Policy, which can be used

-traffic to be forwarded along the explicit paths (either strict or
+to steer the traffic to be forwarded along the explicit paths (either

-loose) and processed using the set of network resources identified by
+strict or loose) and processed using the set of network resources

-In data packet forwarding, each resource-aware adj-SID identifies
+In SR-MPLS packet forwarding, each resource-aware Adj-SID identifies

-both the next-hop and the set of resources used for packet processing
+both the next-hop of the node and the set of resources used for

-on the outgoing interface.
-Each resource-aware Prefix-SID identifies
+packet processing on the outgoing interface.
+Each resource-aware

-along the path.
-The transit nodes use the resource-aware prefix-SIDs
+forwarding on the transit nodes along the path.
+The transit nodes

 When the set of network resources allocated on the egress node also